Subscribe to our newsletter for FREE pet updates

 Pumpkin Seeds Are Just as Nutritious as the Fruit

-Raw, unsalted pumpkin seeds make great training treats.
-You can also add a sprinkle of pumpkin seeds (grind them up if you have small dogs) as "toppers" to your pet's meals.
-Pumpkin seeds not only add texture to their food but are also loaded with amino acids, phytosterols, phenolic compounds and cucurbitacins.
-These bioactive compounds make pumpkin seeds a promising medicinal ingredient, thanks to their anthelmintic, antidiabetic, antidepressant and cytoprotective properties.
+You can also add a sprinkle of unsalted pumpkin seeds as "toppers" to your pet's meals.
+Pumpkin seeds not only add crunchiness to their food, but are also loaded with amino acids, phytosterols, phenolic compounds and cucurbitacins.
+These bioactive compounds have made pumpkin seeds a promising medicinal ingredient, thanks to their anthelmintic, antidiabetic, antidepressant and cytoprotective properties.22

-Aside from these, cucurbitacins help curb microbiological and parasitic infections in animals.
-In a 2020 study from the International Journal of Molecular Sciences, researchers note the antiparasitic abilities of pumpkin seeds, thanks to cucurbitine, cucurbitacin B and cucurmosin.26,27
+Aside from these, cucurbitacins may help curb microbiological and parasitic infections in animals.
+In a 2020 study published in the International Journal of Molecular Sciences, researchers note the antiparasitic abilities of pumpkin seeds, thanks to cucurbitine, cucurbitacin B and cucurmosin.23,24

-However, do not rely on pumpkin seeds alone to remove parasites from your pet's digestive tract.
-If you suspect that they're suffering from parasitic infections, seek the advice of an integrative pet care professional immediately.
+However, do not rely on pumpkin seeds alone to help remove parasites from your pet's digestive tract.
+If you suspect that they're suffering from parasitic infections, seek the advice of an integrative veterinarian immediately.

 Check Out My Pumpkin Almond Cookies Recipe

 Here's a great example of how to transform pumpkin into a healthy pet treat.
-For this recipe, you can use either cooked pumpkin or canned, 100% pure, organic pumpkin, whichever you have on hand:
+For this recipe, you can use canned, 100% pure, organic steamed pumpkin or fresh pumpkin, whichever you have on hand:

 Pumpkin Almond Cookies for Pets